etiennecollin/ift1025/README.md

 ## Launching the server

-To make sure the data files are properly found, launch your favourite terminal and **make sure that you are inside the repository directory**, such that your environment variable `$PWD=.../ift1025-tp2/`.
+To make sure the data files are properly found, launch your favourite terminal, download the latest [release](https://github.com/etiennecollin/ift1025-tp2/releases/latest) and **make sure that you are inside the downloaded release directory**, such that your environment variable `$PWD=.../ift1025-tp2/`.

 _The data files required for the server to properly run are in the `.../ift1025-tp2/data/` directory._